-The KLC offers free peer tutoring in most general education courses and some major-specific courses, as needs arise and if resources permit.
-KLC also offers study groups/tables, exam review sessions, and a fully equipped computer lab with printers.
+The Tutoring Center is located on the bottom level of the Eberly Library.
+The university offers free peer tutoring in most general education courses and some major-specific courses, in addition to study groups/tables and exam review sessions.

 How does a student get connected with a tutor?